prashant-chauhan11/machine_learning/CNN/CIFAR 10/readme.md

 ->truck
 I have used the CNN with 6 convolution layers in addition with normalization and regularization with the help of dropout layer.
 Data augmentation is also used to achieve better accuracy.

+I have stopped the training of the model after 7 epochs because it was taking very long on my system.
+As we can see the Validation Accuracy of the model is increasing with each epoch so, for better accuracy we will have to train the model for more no. of epochs.